SUBARU WRX & WRX STI

 SUBARU WRX REVIEW

-The 2015 Subaru WRX is pumped right up in the technology department.
-The 2015 Subaru WRX has a direct injection 2.0-litre horizontally opposed 'boxer' four-cylinder engine, a six-speed manual gearbox (up from five in the predecessor) and Subaru's trademark symmetrical all-wheel drive system.
-The price of the 2015 Subaru WRX has been slashed by a grand (compared with the previous model) and there’s even an automatic option - for the first time in 10 years.
+They even slashed the price of the then-new 2014 WRX (compared with the previous model) and provided an automatic option - for the first time in 10 years.
 That's an eight-speed manual-mode paddle shifted Sport Lineartronic Continuously Variable Transmission.
+(Spoiler alert: It's awesome.)

 The first thing you notice about WRXs is: they just feel like they're Velcroed to the road - the grip is just immense, in all conditions.
 They're supremely fast point-to-point cars.

-The 2015 Subaru WRX's Symmetrical All-wheel Drive system means the power delivery is very forgiving.
+The Subaru WRX's Symmetrical All-wheel Drive system means the power delivery is very forgiving.
 The only downside is: you're never going to have a slow loss of control crash in a Subaru WRX.
 If you lose it, it's going to be monumental.
+Your clothes will be out of fashion before it ends.

 CONTINUOUSLY VARIABLE TRANSMISSION

-This 2015 Subaru WRX is the car that changed my tune on continuously variable transmissions.
+This CVT WRX is the car that changed my tune on continuously variable transmissions.
+(I used to hate them.)
 We’re talking ‘handbrake turn'.
 Hat-eating time.
 I withdraw without reservation all the nasty things I said previously about CVTs.
 Ride-on lawn mowers: Did I actually allege that?
+(Yes, many times...)

-I’ve never liked CVTs.
-But I'd want to own this Subaru WRX CVT.
+Given the choice of all WRXs, I would own the CVT.
+No question.
 I never thought I'd say those words - without using 'in my worst nightmare' in the same sentence.
 But there you go.
-Have the 2015 Subaru WRX CVT wrapped and sent to my room.
+Have the Subaru WRX CVT wrapped and sent to my room...

 EVOLUTION, SAFETY & VALUE